JGCRI/gaia/CONTRIBUTE.md

 ## Submitting changes

-* Submit a pull request with clear documentation of the methodology to the main `rtemplate` repository.
+* Submit a pull request with clear documentation of the methodology to the main `gaea` repository.
 * **Your pull request should include one of the following two statements**:
-   * You own the copyright on the code being contributed, and you hereby grant PNNL unlimited license to use this code in this version or any future version of `rtemplate`.
+   * You own the copyright on the code being contributed, and you hereby grant PNNL unlimited license to use this code in this version or any future version of `gaea`.
 You reserve all other rights to the code.
-   * Somebody else owns the copyright on the code being contributed (e.g., your employer because you did it as part of your work for them); you are authorized by that owner to grant PNNL an unlimited license to use this code in this version or any future version of `rtemplate`, and you hereby do so.
+   * Somebody else owns the copyright on the code being contributed (e.g., your employer because you did it as part of your work for them); you are authorized by that owner to grant PNNL an unlimited license to use this code in this version or any future version of `gaea`, and you hereby do so.
 All other rights to the code are reserved by the copyright owner.
 * The core team looks at Pull Requests, and will respond as soon as possible.

 # Additional Resources